DJS v. Department for Communities (PIP) NI Com 22 (C2/21-22)

 ‘It appears to me that the tribunal has incorrectly placed weight on the number of previous postponements and the resulting delay in the appeal.
 It also appears to me that the tribunal has misunderstood the circumstances of the previous adjournment for medical evidence.
 Most tellingly, it has not dealt with the question whether the appeal should not proceed in order for the [claimant] to make a final effectto secure representation.’

-The Commissioner decides that the tribunal erred in law.
-He allows the claimant’s appeal and refers the matter to a new tribunal.
-He directs the claimant to make urgent efforts to secure representation and to attend the new appeal hearing.
+The Commissioner decided that the tribunal erred in law.
+He allowed the claimant’s appeal and referred the matter to a new tribunal.
+He directed the claimant to make urgent efforts to secure representation and to attend the new appeal hearing.

 For a full copy of the Judgment: click here